computablelabs/compspec/TopLevelSpec.md

 may sometimes fail, when it is not possible to compute epsilon for the query at hand.

+### Off Chain Proof Validators [v0.4]

+The off-chain proof validators are responsible for validating of proofs that are performed on the network.
+These are zk-STARK proofs, so validators will run the validation computation for STARKs.
+At present, STARKs are still too large to store on-chain (on the order of megabytes).
+As a result, STARK proofs must be stored and validated off-chain.

+At a future date, it may be possible that systems like Ethereum support on-chain validation of zk-STARKs, so the roles of the validator may eventually diminish.
+However, this timeline may be extended, so validators will likely play a crucial role in the ecosystem for some time.

 ## Forwarding Looking Research